CrisBlogzbi/flow/README.md

 ## Deployment

-The Flow is deployed on GitHub Pages.
-Follow these simple steps to explore the platform:
+- Flow is deployed on Heroku and is curently not working.
+When run locally either by using "python manage.py runserver" or "waitress-serve --host=127.0.0.1 --port=8000 flow.wsgi:application" it works without any issues.
+I've tried to identify the issue and I still wasn't able to find out the reason why it won't open on Heroku.
+I've tried asking both Cody and ChatGPT but it was to no use.
+So the only way to run the code is:

-1. Navigate to the "Settings" tab in your GitHub repository.
+1. Open a New Terminal.
-2. Under "Code and automation," click on the "Pages" tab.
+2. Return either "pyhton manage.py runserver" or "waitress-serve --host=127.0.0.1 --port=8000 flow.wsgi:application"
-3. Choose the source branch (main/root) for deployment.
+3. CTRL+Left-Click on the link that appears on the terminal.
-4. Save your settings, and find the live site link at the top of the page.
+4. To close the server press CTRL+C.